Visiting Stourhead: what you need to know

 The outdoor spaces, house, shop and restaurant at Stourhead are open.
 You no longer need to book your visit in advance.
 Visits to the house are limited and entry to the house is not guaranteed on the day you visit.
 In this article you’ll find everything you need to know about what to expect.

 We have social distancing measures in place to keep everyone safe.
 Here are the key points, and you can find out more later in this article:

-- Toilets: the toilets in the spread eagle courtyard are open and cleaned several times throughout the day, meaning we may need to close them temporarily.
+- Toilets: the toilets in the top courtyard and Spread Eagle courtyard are open and cleaned throughout the day, meaning we may need to close them temporarily.

-- Shuttle bus and garden buggy: are not currently running.
+- Shuttle bus: We are sorry but our shuttle bus is not currently running.

-- Dogs: are welcome in the garden during daytime opening from November until March 2021.
+- Dogs: are welcome in the garden and on the wider estate during daytime opening all year round.
 Dogs must always be kept on short leads.

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 Face coverings are recommended in enclosed, crowded areas.
 Thank you for supporting us to make this a safe experience for everyone.